 Note!
-The text below is not medical advice.
-It is compiled based on our own knowledge, user experiences, and various online sources.
+The text below is not intended as medical advice.
+This text is compiled based on our own knowledge, user experiences, and various online sources.

 Table of Contents